Asthma

 How Do Doctors Diagnose Asthma in Older Adults?

-To diagnose asthma in an older adult, a doctor will ask about your medical history and your family history, do a physical exam, and do lung function tests, if possible.
+To diagnose asthma in an older adult, a doctor will ask about medical history and your family history, do a physical exam, and do lung function tests, if possible.

 Asthma can be harder to diagnose in older adults because they often have other health issues.
 Because of this, asthma is underdiagnosed and undertreated in this age group.
 Changes in aging lungs can also make asthma worse.